kovidgoyal/calibre/manual/faq.rst

 Also some devices do not have browsers advanced enough to run the app-like interface used by the content server.
-For such devices, you can simply add ``/mobile`` to the server URL to get a simplified, non-javascript interface.
+For such devices, you can simply add ``/mobile`` to the server URL to get a simplified, non-JavaScript interface.

 I cannot send emails using calibre?